 If a creditor is not an insider, the trustee cannot undo the transaction unless you paid the creditor more than $600 within 90 days before your bankruptcy filing.

 In many districts, the bankruptcy trustee will not try to get back a preference payment unless it involves an amount substantially more than $600.
 A local bankruptcy attorney may know what the standard procedure is in your local bankruptcy court.

 If you are a business debtor (which means the majority of your debts arise from your business), the trustee will only look at payments or transfers of property that are more than $5,850.

 If you do make a payment to a creditor that falls within the rules defining an avoidable preference, the trustee is authorized to take back the money or property.
 There is no penalty to you.

 Exceptions to the Preference Rules

 If, at the time you made the payment, you were not insolvent, then the payment is not considered to be an avoidable preference.
-You are insolvent if your assets are greater than your liabilities.
-So, for example, if you repaid a $5,000 loan to your father eight months before you filed for bankruptcy, but at the time your debts were not larger than your assets, your father can keep the money.
+You are not insolvent if your assets are greater than your liabilities.
+So, for example, if you repaid a $5,000 loan to your father eight months before you filed for bankruptcy, but at the time the total dollar amount of assets was greater than the total dollar amount of your debts, your father can keep the money.

 Proving you were not insolvent for purposes of non-insider creditors is tricky.
 This is because bankruptcy law presumes you are insolvent during the 90-day period before you file for bankruptcy.